-- Principles for Digital - Development.

-Principles of Donor

-- Alignment for Digital Health.
+2018-2020 2021 2022 2023 (target) (achieved) Principles for Digital Development Principles of Donor Alignment for Digital Health.
 SDG3 Global Action Plan- digital and data accelerator.

-- UN report on digital

-- cooperation.
-Value of Co-Financing.

-- Value of global goods, interoperability, standardized data models in the COVID-19 response.

-- Digital Square Strategy.

-- Industry-level market analysis for digital health.

-- Coordination with WHO Clearinghouse and DPGA on global good "vetting." - Expansion of market analytics: Return on investment and total cost of ownership. - Technical roadmap for global goods investments. - Success stories/impact narratives. - Digital investments in COVID-19 response.

-(achieved/in progress)

-- · Alignment of global goods and digital public goods language.

-Total cost of ownership tool to support - country digital health planning. - Expanded cost outcome research evidence to support go/no-go investment decisions. - Communications to connect our work with insights and impact - with insights and impact.
-Digital Square theory of change more with land to our learning agenda. directly linked to our learning agenda. - Unique Digital Square mechanism for co-investment elevated among donors focusing on global goods, regional/country support, and/or capacity building activities for

-2023 (target)

-- Sustainability and localization of global goods (see Global Goods Ecosystem) - Expansion of donor funding pools into regional hubs and expansion of learning-sharing networks (see Support for Country Leaders) - Enabled by donor alignment, countries operate in a supportive environment that enables their digital priorities be supported and promoted - Healthy digital health markets including open source and proprietary tools are supported by the private - A growing evidence base for the impact of digital health systems helps to inform and shape the accessibility of tools for countries at different levels of the health system
+UN report on digital cooperation Value of Co-Financing.
+Value of global goods, interoperability, standardized data models in the COVID-19 response.
+Digital Square Strategy Industry-level market analysis for digital health (achieved) Coordination with WHO Clearinghouse and DPGA on global good "vetting" Expansion of market analytics: Return on investment and total cost of ownership Technical roadmap for global goods investments Success stories/impact narratives Digital investments in COVID-19 response (achieved/in progress) Alignment of global goods and digital public goods language Total cost of ownership tool to support country digital health planning.
+Expanded cost outcome research evidence to support go/no-go investment decisions Communications to connect our work with insights and impact Digital Square theory of change more directly linked to our learning agenda.
+Unique Digital Square mechanism for co-investment devated among donors focusing on global goods, regional/country support, and/or capacity building activities for countries and regions Sustainability and localization of global goods (see Global Goods Ecosystem) Expansion of donor funding pools into regional hubs and expansion of learning-sharing networks (see Support for Country Leaders) Enabled by donor alignment, countries operate in a supportive environment that enables their digital priorities be supported and promoted Healthy digital health markets including open source and proprietary tools are supported by the private sector and donor communities A growing evidence base for the impact of digital health systems helps to inform and shape the accessibility of tools for countries at different levels of the health system

-Alignment on how to create a self-sustaining market for digital health products in low-resource settings.
+• Alignment on how to create a self-sustaining market for digital health products in low-resource settings.

-Outgoing investment disbursements for Alignment and Co-Investment in US dollars Funds disbursed to partners for Alignment & Co-Investment since 2016 will be updated after the October board meeting.
+Outgoing investment disbursements for Alignment and Co-Investment in US dollars Funds disbursed to partners for Alignment & Co-Investment since 2016.